cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 <img src="/hardware/images/pvc_tube.png">

-### Tap and Drill Bulkhead Connector into Acrylic Disk
+### Drill and Tap Hole for Bulkhead Connector into Acrylic Disk

 Using a benchtop drill press, drill a 25/64 hole into the acrylic disk.
 Then, run a 7/16-20 tap through the pre-drilled hole.
 A tutorial on how to tap and drill using a benchtop drill press can be found [here](https://www.youtube.com/watch?v=EGhjsAOjfzU&ab_channel=ElectricChronicles).